trilitech/tezos-developer-docs/docs/tutorials/dapp.md

 - How to create a Tezos project with Taqueria
 - How to create a smart contract in jsLigo
 - How to deploy the smart contract a real testnet named Ghostnet
-- How to create a frontend dapp using Taquito library and interact with a Tezos browser wallet
+- How to create a frontend dApp using Taquito library and interact with a Tezos browser wallet
 - How to use an indexer like TZKT

 ## Prerequisites